-☐ Exceeds Standard (substantially exceeds requirement of standard) ☑ Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) ☐ Does Not Meet Standard (requires corrective action)
+☐ Exceeds Standard (substantially exceeds requirement of standard) Meets Standard (substantial compliance; complies in all material ways with the standard for the relevant review period) ☐ Does Not Meet Standard (requires corrective action)

-Auditor discussion, including the evidence relied upon in making the compliance or non-compliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
+Auditor discussion, including the evidence relied upon in making the compliance or noncompliance determination, the auditor's analysis and reasoning, and the auditor's conclusions.
 This discussion must also include corrective action recommendations where the facility does not meet standard.
 These recommendations must be included in the Final Report, accompanied by information on specific corrective actions taken by the facility.
+ILP@GeoSt PREA Policy § 115.387 Data collection.

-- § 115.387 Data collection. - (a) The program collects data from every allegation of sexual abuse. - (b) This data is aggregated on an ongoing basis and shared with the organization's Compliance and CQI Director. - (c)The data is collected and reported via the Survey of Sexual Violence Summary. - (f) Upon request, the agency shall provide all aforementioned data to the Department of Justice.
+- (a) The program collects data from every allegation of sexual abuse. - (b) This data is aggregated on an ongoing basis and shared with the organization's Compliance and CQI Director. - (c) The data is collected and reported via the Survey of Sexual Violence Summary. - (f) Upon request, the agency shall provide all aforementioned data to the Department of Justice.

 During the pre-audit, the Auditor was provided with a copy of the ILP@GeoSt Survey of Sexual Violence Summary that will be used to collection information as required by this standard.
-The facility reported that all incidents of reported sexual abuse, sexual assault or sexual harassment are reported to the CHOY Director of Compliance.
-The Director of Compliance maintains the original Surveys of Sexual Violence and compiles the data as part of the annual Program Assessment.
+The facility reported that all incidents of reported sexual abuse, sexual assault or sexual harassment are reported to the agency's Director of Operations.
+The Director of Operations maintains the original Surveys of Sexual Violence and compiles the data as part of the annual Program Assessment.
 This assessment includes: reporting period; number of client served; number of incidents of sexual abuse/assault or harassment; corrective action; and comparison to previous years.
-These reports will be available on the Main Campus of the Children's Home of York.
+This report is available on the Main Campus of the Children's Home of York at 77 Shoe House Road, York, PA.